-Even though Cassandra had already handed over the Teazer role she couldnt resist posing for with our new image and her ‘trusty’ snapper!
+Even though Cassandra had already handed over the Teazer role she couldnt resist posing with our new image and her ‘trusty’ snapper!

 After giving Penkevyll this new image, Laetitia’s creative juices were flowing, so she purchased a small ‘Obby ‘Oss of her own who is known as Morvargh the Sea ‘Oss.
-It is a good idea to have a smaller ‘Oss so Laetitia can ride Morvargh if Penkevyll is unable to appear at an event.
+It is a good idea to have a smaller ‘Oss so Laetitia can ride her if Penkevyll is unable to appear at an event.
 The foal is a welcome addition and popular with Boekka fans.